 Connecting the world – One communication satellite at a time!

-As a part of this initiative, ITA and its partner Large Space Structures GmbH (LSS) based out of Munich will develop advanced communication satellite systems.
-ITA’s role will primarily be focussed on the development of the reflector surface mesh structure which lies at the heart of these advanced communication satellite systems.
+As a part of this initiative, ITA and its partner Large Space Structures GmbH (LSS) which is based in Munich will develop advanced communication satellite systems.
+ITA’s role will primarily be focused on the development of the reflector surface mesh structure which lies at the heart of these advanced communication satellite systems.
 Growing internet consumption requires advanced satellite reflectors to meet the high bandwidth and transmission needs.